timescale/docs/tutorials/blockchain-query/beginner-blockchain-query.md

-In this procedure, you use a more complicated query to return the five most recent blocks, and show some additional information about each, including the block weight, number of transactions in each block, and the total block value in US Dollars.
+In this procedure, you use a more complicated query to return the five most recent blocks, and show some additional information about each, including the block weight, number of transactions in each block, and the total block value in US dollars.

 <Procedure>

 ### Finding the five most recent blocks

-1. Connect to the Timescale database that contains the Bitcoin dataset.
+1. Connect to the $COMPANY database that contains the Bitcoin dataset.
 1. At the psql prompt, use this query to select the five most recent coinbase transactions: